THE POSEIDON ADVENTURE

 Hell Upside Down: The Making of The Poseidon Adventure Article at Blu-Ray.com by Robert Siegel

-The Poseidon Adventure Blu-Ray is also available from some Amazon marketplace sellers:
+The Poseidon Adventure Blu-Ray is also available on Amazon (#ad).

 THE POSEIDON ADVENTURE (STEREO): LIMITED EDITION